Facaller/odin_admin_dashboard/README.md

 # odin_admin_dashboard
-Admin dashboard for The Odin Project
+Admin dashboard for The Odin Project.
+Philosophically-themed, if you're into that kinda thing.
+If not, it's Philosophically-themed all the same.

+As of this commit, I'm done with this project for now.
+Will revisit in future when I have new ideas to add and some other functionality I'd like to add.

 Attribution for images:
 <a href="https://www.flaticon.com/free-icons/philosopher" title="philosopher icons">Philosopher icons created by Freepik - Flaticon</a>